Want to know the real reason no one reads privacy policies? And why is this important?

-- User engagement (i.e. time on site, long click, shares, likes, comments, and reviews).
+- User engagement (i.e., time on site, long clicks, shares, likes, comments, and reviews).

 Why does your trust score matter?

 While other SEO metrics are essential for ranking, in most cases, they exist in the background, hidden from your customers.
-This lack of transparency makes it rather difficult, if not impossible to build trust.
+This lack of transparency makes building trust rather difficult, if not impossible.

-In fact, only a few people understand just what it takes to build trust.
+Only a few people understand just what it takes to build trust.
 Studies show that less than a third of CMOs and marketing executives fully understand where trust is being eroded in the experience lifecycle.
-Only half are able to address negative experiences at the customer touch point.
+Only half can address negative experiences at the customer touch point.
 While many recognize the value of analytics in building trust with their customers, most are not using analytics at their disposal.